How to Make DIY Bath Soaks With Ingredients From Your Kitchen

 2. The Epsom Salt & Ginger Detox Soak

-- ½ cup ground ginger or 1–2 slices fresh ginger (tied in a cheesecloth or old sock)
+- 1/2 cup ground ginger or 1 to 2 slices fresh ginger tied in a cheesecloth or old sock

 3. The Oatmeal & Lavender Calm Soak

-- 1 cup colloidal oatmeal (or blend regular oats into a fine powder)
+- 1 cup colloidal oatmeal or regular oats blended into a fine powder

-- 2–3 tablespoons dried lavender buds (or 5–10 drops food-grade lavender essential oil if you have it—otherwise, skip)
+- 2 to 3 tablespoons dried lavender buds or 5 to 10 drops food grade lavender essential oil if you have it

-- Optional: A tablespoon of baking soda to soften water
+- Optional: A tablespoon of baking soda to soften the water

-How to use: Mix oats and lavender in a muslin bag, old pantyhose, or tea towel.
-Tie securely and let it steep in the bath as it fills—like a giant, soothing tea bag.
+How to use: To avoid a messy cleanup, mix the powdered oats and dried lavender in a muslin bag, old pantyhose, or a clean tea towel.
+Tie the bag securely and let it steep in the bath as it fills, similar to a giant, soothing tea bag.
+If you are using baking soda, sprinkle it in first to neutralize the pH of the water.
+Soak for 20 to 30 minutes while focusing on the floral aroma.

 🌼 Make It Your Own

-- Try a spoonful of apple cider vinegar to help balance skin pH (start with ½ cup max).
+- For skin balance: Try adding a spoonful of apple cider vinegar to the water.
+This can help balance the skin pH and add a subtle glow, though you should start with no more than a half cup.

-Self-care doesn’t have to be expensive or elaborate.
-Sometimes, the most profound relaxation begins with a simple decision: to pause, to pour warm water, and to let the everyday ingredients of your life nurture you back to yourself.
+Self care does not have to be expensive or elaborate.
+It is not about the price of the product, but the quality of the attention you give yourself.
+Sometimes, the most profound relaxation begins with a simple decision, to pause, to pour warm water, and to let the everyday ingredients of your life nurture you back to yourself.

 Ready for the real thing?
 Find a Relax venue near you →